We recently introduced wire flows to our design process at webkeyz as a combination of two popular deliverables: wireframes and flowcharts.

 No Missing Scenarios

-Wireflows insure that no scenarios are missed, because the full flow is layed out in front of the UX designer.
+Wireflows insure that no scenarios are missed, because the full flow is laid out in front of the UX designer.
 This makes it easier to visualize and cover all use cases.

 A wireflow’s main purpose is to document interactions: feedback, changes in layout, confirmations, or popups.